usiemeblessing/furniture-sales-performance-analysis/README.md

 ## 🎯 Business Problem

-Although the Supermarket has experienced consistent revenue growth, management identified that some regions and product categories continue to underperform.
+Although the Company has experienced consistent revenue growth, management identified that some regions and product categories continue to underperform.

 As a Data Analyst, I was tasked with identifying performance gaps between sales by Cities, branches, customer types and product lines, I also had to uncover sales patterns over time, establish customers' payment methods, and recommend strategies to improve profitability and operational efficiency.